-Canterbury City Council, Dover District Council and Thanet District Council have entered into a shared service agreement to allow joint working in the Customer Services, Benefits, Council Tax and Business Rates sections.
+Canterbury City Council, Dover District Council and Thanet District Council have entered into a shared service agreement to allow joint working in the Customer Services, ICT, Benefits, Council Tax and Business Rates sections.

-Where 'EK Services' and 'EKS' are mentioned, this refers to the shared service between Canterbury City Council, Dover District Council, and Thanet District Council.
+Where 'EK Services' and 'EKS' are mentioned this refers to the shared service between Canterbury City Council, Dover District Council and Thanet District Council.

-Where references are made to 'EK Services Officers' these services are now being delivered by PartnershipOne Ltd. PartnershipOne Ltd provides benefit services, income collection services, council tax and business rates administration and collection services and customer contact services to the Council.
-PartnershipOne Ltd is controlled by, and works in partnership with, the three councils.
+Where references are made to 'EK Services Officers' these services are now being delivered by Civica UK Limited.
+Civica UK Limited provides benefit services, income collection services, council tax and business rates administration and collection services and customer contact services to the Council.